 - good IT skills.

 Competition for places is fierce with a large number of applicants.
-We use an outside organisation, SWAT UK, to deal with the initial stages of student applications.
-SWAT also handle student trainee applications for several other firms, and there’s more information about the early stages of the application process on the SWAT UK Graduate Recruitment website.
+We use an outside organisation, Mercia (incorporating SWAT), to deal with the initial stages of student applications.
+They also handle student trainee applications for several other firms, and there’s more information about the early stages of the application process on their Graduate Recruitment website.

 Our successful applicants normally go through the following process:

-- online application lodged via the SWAT website
+- online application lodged via the Mercia/SWAT website

 - attendance at an assessment day at SWAT in London (maths and english tests and an interview)